kuulemart/tp/README.md

 * **radius** - radius in meters from specified venue
 * **limit** - max number of items to return

 Response
 --------

-Respose is returned as json data.
-Response uses [HAL - Hypertext Application Language][hal] representation for hypermedia.
+Respose is returned as json data with hypermedia links to related data.
-Main differences from HAL spec is fully qualified url-s as links.
+Response format is inspired by [HAL - Hypertext Application Language][hal] representation.
+Main differences from HAL spec is fully qualified url-s.

 ### Index
 Each response has index block, containing references to endpoints.